 |PNUR 287||Transition to Preceptorship||1.0|

 Students are accepted into the program once all Step 1 documentation has been received, on a first come –first serve basis and will be invited to register.
-Prior to the first day of classes, students are expected to submit all Step 2 documents.
+Prior to the first day of lab, students are expected to submit all Step 2 documents.
 Step 2 documentation is required for practice education experiences; students who fail to submit any Step 2 documentation will be prohibited from attending practice education experiences.

 Step 1: Required for admission and registration

 - Foundations of Math 11 or equivalent with a minimum grade of 60%